cyberbotics/webots-doc/reference/camera.md

 "WEBOTS\_HOME/resources/ogre".
 Compositors can be added/removed at any time, even while the simulation is running.
 However, the compositor resource files are loaded at the same time as the world file.
-Therefore any modification to the compositor files will need a revert of the simulation to be taken into account.
+Therefore any modification to the compositor files will need a reload of the world to be taken into account.

 ### Camera image